 While it may seem obvious, one of the key factors of the space is that women and girls can meet regularly, as often as the program meets, in the same place.
-This should be a place that is considered safe and appropriate by women and girls as supported through the assessment tools Tool 4: WGSS
+This should be a place that is considered safe and appropriate by women and girls as supported through the assessment tools Tool 4: WGSS lf it is almost unavoidable that women and girls need to pass through (certain streets, camp blocks etc.) to get to the WGSS, help them develop a plan for how to get there.

-Focus Group Discussion with women and girls and Tool 5: WGSS Safety Mapping.
+Focus Group Discussion with Women and Girls and Tool 5: WGSS Safety Mapping.
 This means the space should be located in an area that is easy and safe for them to get to.